 \section{Public goods game}

-Public goods game is a social dilemma game where individuals choose to either contribute (provide) or not (free-ride), a certain amount of tokens (or cost $t$), to be put into a public pot.
-The net amount of tokens in the pot is multiplied by a factor $k>1$, i.e., the net contribution from players are used to generate positive interest, and revenue is divided among all players in group.
+Public goods game is a social dilemma game where individuals choose to either contribute (provide) or not (free-ride) a certain amount of tokens (or cost $t$) to be put into a public pot.
+The net amount of tokens in the pot is multiplied by a factor $k>1$, i.e., the net contribution from players is used to generate positive interest, and revenue is divided among all players in the group.
 Payoffs for an individual when they cooperate or provide ($P_C$) or defect or free-ride ($P_D$) is given \cite{Colin2} by,

-In Eq.~(\ref{P_CP_D}), $N_C$ is number of players who cooperate, $t$ is cost or amount of token each player contributes, if they choose to, and $N$ is total number of players.
+In Eq.~(\ref{P_CP_D}), $N_C$ is the number of players who cooperate, $t$ is the cost or amount of tokens each player contributes if they choose to, and $N$ is the total number of players.
 We study public goods game involving two players, i.e., $N=2$.
 When both players co-operate ($N_C=2$) they get payoff $(kt-t),$ with $k>1$.
 When one defects and other cooperates ($N_C=1$), defecting player gets payoff $\frac{kt}{2}$ and providing player gets $(\frac{kt}{2}-t)$.
-When both players provide, both get zero payoff.
+When both players provide, both get zero payoffs.
 By substituting for payoff $(kt-t)=2r$, we get $(\frac{kt}{2}-t)=(r-\frac{t}{2})$ and $\frac{kt}{2}=(r+\frac{t}{2})$, $r$ denotes reward.
-The payoff matrix for $2$ player Public goods game, is then written as

-In a more general case, one can also punish players who choose to free-ride so as to reduce tendency for individuals to always free-ride.
-This is done by adding a negative payoff $-p$ (with $p>0$) to payoff of a player who chooses to free-ride, $p$ is called punishment.
-Payoff matrix for such a game is written as
+In a more general case, one can also punish players who choose to free-ride to reduce the tendency for individuals to always free-ride.
+It is done by adding a negative payoff $-p$ (with $p>0$) to the payoff of a player who chooses to free-ride; $ p$ is called punishment.
+The payoff matrix for such a game is written as

-One can see both public goods game with punishment (\ref{eqn:publicgoodsgamematrix}) or without punishment (\ref{eqn:publicgoodsgamematrixwithoutpunishment}) obey payoff condition $a+d=b+c$ unlike Hawk-Dove game.
-We can see that for $r>(\frac{t}{2}-p)$, Nash equilibrium is $(provide,provide)$ (i.e., $(cooperate,cooperate)$) while for $r<(\frac{t}{2}-p)$, Nash equilibrium is $(free-ride,free-ride)$, i.e., $(defect,defect)$.
-Now we will analyse game magnetisation as well as average payoff per player in both zero noise as well as infinite noise limits using HD model, DE model, NE mapping and agent based method.
+One can see both the public goods game with punishment (\ref{eqn:publicgoodsgamematrix}) or that without punishment ($p=0$) obey payoff condition $a+d=b+c$, unlike the Hawk-Dove game.
+We can see that for $r > (\frac{t}{2}-p)$, Nash equilibrium is $(provide,provide)$ (i.e., $(cooperate,cooperate)$) while for $r < (\frac{t}{2}-p)$, Nash equilibrium is $(free-ride,free-ride)$, i.e., $(defect,defect)$.
+Now we will analyze game magnetization and average payoff per player in both zero noise and infinite noise limits using the HD model, DE model, NE mapping, and Agent-based method.